alisonpSWE/alisonpSWE/README.md

-I'm Alison Pereira.
+I'm Alison.
 Working with data, undergraduate student in Computer Science, and a Computer Networks technician.